© 2025 254 North Front Street, Suite 300, Wilmington, NC 28401 | 910.343.1640

 This week, Wilmington comedian Cliff Cash, brother of author Wiley Cash, organized a protest against Fox News in Wilmington, part of a nationwide campaign.
 Initially, it looked like the county’s Democratic Party was a cosponsor, but they later dropped out.

 WSFX is owned by Charlotte-based American Spirit Media, which has seven stations around the country.
 Five of those stations, including WSFX, are operated by Atlanta-based Gray Media, the country’s third-largest television station company.
-WSFX runs Fox content, but its local news comes from WECT – itself an NBC affiliate – and features recognizable names like anchor Jon Evans.
+WSFX runs Fox content, but its local news comes from WECT – itself an NBC affiliate – and their 'about' page features recognizable names like anchor Jon Evans.

-Cash’s position is that everything that contributes financially to Fox News is part of the problem, and every link in the network chain bears responsibility for the damage that Fox’s lies and misinformation has done to families and communities.
+Cash’s position is that everything that contributes financially to Fox News is part of the problem, and every link in the network chain bears responsibility for the damage that Fox’s lies and misinformation have done to families and communities.

 I didn’t say anything about Cash’s protest plans at first.
 I wasn’t convinced that picketing outside a smaller market, far from the headquarters of Gray and American Spirit, would be that effective – but that’s just my opinion.
 And multiple protests could build pressure.
 (Personally, I certainly agree that Fox has done a lot of damage, and you won’t see me wasting any ink defending them.)

-It was when Cash started posted about “applying pressure that causes anxiety and panic and conversation” that I got slightly concerned.
+It was when Cash posted about “applying pressure that causes anxiety and panic and conversation” that I got slightly concerned.
 Anxiety and panic aren’t great ground conditions for conversation, for one thing.
 And for another, I wondered if the vagueness of this bold assertion could land the wrong way with some of Cash’s passionate fans.

 I knew Cash understood the difference between WECT and WSFX and the somewhat complicated details of their relationship, and wasn’t there to harangue the reporters and staff there.
 But I worried that with a large crowd, some people might miss that nuance.
 Journalists and journalism are under attack these days, and the idea of WECT’s weekend staff having “Nazi” shouted at them on their way to work didn’t sit well with me.

-Cash assured me he would make sure the crowd understood; I still felt uneasy.
+I reached out to Cash, who assured me he would make sure the crowd understood; I still felt uneasy.

 So I posted on Facebook on the Friday evening before Cash’s protest, which was scheduled for Saturday morning at WECT’s station on Shipyard, near the Port of Wilmington.
 I made it clear that I wasn’t telling anyone what or how to protest – which I consider a sacred right, after all – although I also noted that I didn’t think the corporate owners of WECT and WSFX would be much swayed.